 Home Bible Studies

-At various times during the week our congregation meets together in Home Bible Studies just as the early church did.
+At various times during the week, people in our congregation meet together in Home Bible Studies, just as the early church did.
 Acts 2:42, 46-47 gives us some insight into what they did: 42 And they continued steadfastly in the apostles’ doctrine and fellowship, in the breaking of bread, and in prayers … 46 So continuing daily with one accord in the temple, and breaking bread from house to house, they ate their food with gladness and simplicity of heart, 47 praising God and having favor with all the people.
-Those early Jerusalem believers met for congregational worship in the Jewish Temple and then from house to house eating and praising God together.
-Later as the persecution against the church ramped up in Jerusalem they no longer assembled at the Temple, but met in house churches for Sunday worship.
+Those early Jerusalem believers met for congregational worship in different places, including the “upper room,” the outer corridor of the Jewish Temple and in house churches (Acts 1:13; 5:12; 1 Corinthians 16:19).
+In addition, they met daily in the Temple and from house to house studying, praying, eating, and praising God together.
 The precedent drawn from this is that the early church met more than just on Sundays.
-In light of this precedent, our Home Bible Studies meet in people’s homes throughout the week.
-These studies are intentional in studying the Bible together in order to foster discipleship and spiritual growth in Christ.
+Considering this precedent, The Master’s Church offers a variety of Home Bible Studies that meet in people’s homes throughout the week.
+These studies are intentional in learning the Bible together in order to foster discipleship and spiritual growth in Christ.

-Men and women’s fellowships are great opportunities to build strong relationships that encourage and sharpen each other in the faith.
-The men and women of The Master’s Church will periodically get together throughout the year for a variety of social events.
-As a church centered on the truth of Scripture, we want to provide venues in which men can be encouraged to live as godly men and women can be encouraged to live as godly women in their respective roles spelled out in Scripture.
-Our hope is these fellowships will provide a strong connection for spiritual discussions and accountability so that they cause, the growth of the body for the building up of itself in love (Ephesians 4:16).
+Men and Women’s Ministries consist of fellowship times and Bible studies.
+The fellowship times are great opportunities to build strong relationships that encourage and sharpen each other in the faith.
+The men and women of The Master’s Church will periodically get together throughout the year for a variety of social events, including organized breakfasts and lunches.
+As a church centered on the truth of Scripture, the Bible studies provide venues in which men can be encouraged to live as godly men and women can be encouraged to live as godly women in their respective roles spelled out in Scripture.
+These Bible studies take place in homes, however the men meet at a local park during the Spring and Summer months.
+Typically, these studies are in Books of the Bible, and geared toward learning, encouraging and holding one another accountable.
+Our hope is that these fellowships and Bible studies will provide strong connections for spiritual discussions and accountability so that they cause, the growth of the body for the building up of itself in love (Ephesians 4:16).